KhalilHouni/projet-Extension-Chrome-HeyGPT/README.md

-# HeyGPT - Chrome Extension
+# HeyGPT - Chrome Extension V 1.0

 HeyGPT is a versatile Chrome extension that seamlessly integrates ChatGPT, a weather API, and quick searches on YouTube, Google, and Wikipedia.
 It enables users to engage in multi-language conversations, obtain weather updates, and perform rapid searches, enhancing their browsing experience.